 Does my child have to be a current USAG Gymnastics athlete member to participate in meets?

-Yes, this is something the parents have to renew every August.
+Yes, this is something the parents must renew every August.
 Please be sure to complete this or your child will not be allowed to compete at competitions.

 - Ascent Gymnastics AwardsTeam & Individual Accomplishments